mcandemir/cs50-ai/README.md

 <h1>Project 0</h1>
 Degrees: Program that determines how many “degrees of separation” apart two actors are.
 TicTacToe: Using Minimax, an AI to play Tic-Tac-Toe optimally.

-<h1>Project 1</h1>
-Knights: Program to solve logic puzzles.
-Minesweeper: An AI to play Minesweeper.